 As Executive Director of KMTA, Rachel oversees the organizations's strategic direction, program development, and overall operations.
 She is a community and environmental health advocate with over a decade of experience in the nonprofit sector, education, and research.
 She holds a B.A. in Political Science and International Studies from Southwestern University, and a Masters in Marine in Environmental Affairs from the University of Washington.
 She has a deep respect for nature and a passion for helping expand access to the outdoors.
-As an avid outdoor enthusiast herself, you can find Rachel spending her spare time recreating with her family and dogs in Alaska's beautiful forests, mountains, and waters (many of her favorite which lie KMTA corridor).
+As an avid outdoor enthusiast herself, you can find Rachel spending her spare time recreating with her family and dogs in Alaska's beautiful forests, mountains, and waters (many of her favorite which lie in the KMTA corridor).

 You can reach her at rachelblakeslee@kmtacorridor.org.